Let’s Take California Back!

 I want to END the immigration issue once and for all.
 During each election cycle, all the parties say that they are going to fix the problem.
 However, we all know that they only make those statements to get elected or re-elected.
 Nothing ever gets fixed.

 I believe that all immigrants should have the right to come to America to live the American Dream, providing that they enter the Country legally.
 They must be able to provide for themselves and place no burden on America.

 Nevertheless, I have a plan to solve the problem at hand without costing taxpayers any money.
-It will not tear families apart and will not affect our farming communities.
+It will not affect our farming communities.
 I will not offer amnesty.
 Anyone who has entered the United States unlawfully will be subject to fines for violating the law.
 Those who have committed a crime while in California will not be part of this plan.
 Rather, they will be deported.

 No person under this plan will be allowed access to any of California’s public assistance programs such as welfare.
 These people also need to show that they have the means to sustain themselves economically.
 My plan will also automatically end any reason to have sanctuary states, counties, and cities.

 Furthermore, anyone who continues to harbor the criminals that have entered the state illegally will face the full force of the governor’s office.
 Each of them will be held liable to answer to state and federal laws.